-This season, two trends are dominating fall decor: velvet pumpkins and upcycled styrofoam pumpkins from the dollar store.
-I’ve put my First Day of Home spin on the dollar store pumpkin craze, too!
-Today, I’ll show you exactly how to upcycle plain pumpkins with paint and decoupage.
+This season, two trends are dominating fall decor: velvet pumpkins and painted styrofoam pumpkins from the dollar store.
+I’ve put my spin on the dollar store pumpkin craze, too!
+Today, I’ll show you exactly how to paint foam pumpkins like the pros.

-Now, let’s get started with these DIY projects!
+Now, let’s get started with this DIY project!

 This post contains affiliate links, and I will be compensated if you make a purchase after clicking on my links.
 For more information, please see my disclosures.